KristianColville1/mp4-url-recorder/README.md

 * Automation
 * FFMPEG use on HTML headers
-* Data translation from file storage to the Front-End
-* Cloudfront added infront of S3 (will need to be able go through cloudfront to get data)
+* Data translation from file storage to the Front-End CloudFront added in front of S3 (will need to be able to go through CloudFront to get data)

 ### Tests

 #### Test 1

-- Checking file formatting in S3 with Dollymount (clone of real stream on testing server).
+- Checking file formatting in S3 with Dollymount (clone of the real stream on the testing server).

   1. Created an S3 bucket and EC2 with AntMediaServer installed.
   2. Added S3 bucket credentials to the AMS server.